hongtaoh/tempo/README.md

 # TEMPO

-This repository contains codes, data and models to reproduce the results reported in the submission of *TEMPO: Transformers for Temporal Disease Progression from
+This repository contains codes, data and models to reproduce the results reported in the submission of *TEMPO: Transformers for Temporal Disease Progression from Cross-Sectional Data*.

-Cross-Sectional Data*.
+Additionally,

+- [`https://github.com/hongtaoh/TEMPO_lowdim`](https://github.com/hongtaoh/TEMPO_lowdim) contains the reproducible codes for the low dimensional experiments for the benchmarking algorithms.
+- [`https://github.com/hongtaoh/TEMPO_highdim`](https://github.com/hongtaoh/TEMPO_lowdim) contains the reproducible codes for the high dimensional experiments for the benchmarking algorithms.

 ## Table of Contents